 The orchestra has performed a concert series from the Kennedy Center every year since it opened, and in 1986 it became an artistic affiliate of the center.
 In 1997, the Kennedy Center's Concert Hall was renovated, improving the sound quality of the orchestra's performance space significantly [source: Washington Post].
 In addition, the Kennedy Center is home to regular theater, ballet, jazz, contemporary dance, opera and chamber music performances.

 The center also offers permanent performing arts educational programs, as well as performances for young audiences, and workshops for career development and arts management.
 And even if you don't live in Washington, D.C., you can still catch something from the building.
 Each year, 20 million people attend one of the Kennedy Center's touring productions or tune in to one of its nationally broadcast performances [source: Kennedy Center].

-For lots more information on music and arts, see the links on the next page.
+For lots more information on music and arts, see the links below.

 - Washington Post.
 "The NSO: 75 and Counting Its Blessings."
 Sept.
 4, 2005.
 (April 12, 2010). http://www.washingtonpost.com/wp-dyn/content/article/2005/09/02/AR2005090200542.html